It’s important for you and your partner to take good care of yourselves as you grieve. Be sure that you take care of your health during this time.

 Share Your Feelings and Talk About Your Baby

-- Talk about your baby and your feelings about your loss with your partner, family and friends.
+- Talk about your baby and your feelings with your partner, family and friends.

-- Talk to your healthcare provider.
-Ask him or her to help you find a grief counselor.
+- Talk to a grief counselor.
 This is a person with special training to help people deal with their grief.
 Sometimes it’s helpful to talk to someone other than your family and friends.

 - Talk to your religious or spiritual leader.
 Your spiritual beliefs may be a comfort to you during this time.
 Go to your place of worship, such as a church, synagogue or mosque.
-Even your funeral home may offer support for grieving families.
+Your funeral home may also offer support for grieving families.

 - Join a support group.
-A support group is a group of people who have the same kind of concerns.
+This is a group of people who have the same kind of concerns or experience.
 They meet to share their feelings and try to help each other.
-Ask your provider to help you find a support group of other parents who have lost a baby.
-These parents understand what you’re going through.
-They can help you feel like you’re not alone.
+Parents in a support group can understand what you’re going through, and help you feel that you are not alone.

 - You may already have baby things, like clothes, blankets and furniture.
 Leave them where they are until you feel ready to put them away.